 EWC starts at the very beginning: from building sentences, to forming paragraphs, and eventually to crafting essays by analyzing classical literature.

-Beginning 2021, classes will be held in lecture and seminar format.
-Lectures will held every Saturday, and students are expected to attend either live or watch the recording.
+As of 2021, classes are held in lecture and seminar format.
+Lectures will held every Saturday, and students are expected either to attend live or to watch the recording.
 Seminars will be held throughout the week and is dedicated for discussion and homework time.
 Time will also be allocated for individual feedback and parent-teacher conferences.

 Intro 100 progress to Intro 200 (Suggested Gr.
 4-6).
 Intro 150 progress to Intro 250 (Suggested Gr.
 6-8).